 While expenses stay within budget, the breakeven point is reliable.
 In the illustration above, variable expenses must stay at 90% of revenue and fixed expenses must remain at $1 million.
 Should either of these variables shift, the breakeven point will shift, as well.

 Breakeven analysis is useful for businesses when preparing budgets and setting revenue goals.
-The breakeven point can also help you identify the amount of incremental sales you will need to recoup an investment, like hiring a new sales representative or purchasing a new machine.
+The breakeven point can also help you identify the number of incremental sales you will need to recoup an investment, like hiring a new sales representative or purchasing a new machine.
 Breakeven works to help gauge the effects of cost reduction plans.
 Contact JLK Rosenberger at 972-931-6803 if you have questions or need help working through the calculations.
 You can also click here and we will contact you.